llm-bible/llm-bible.github.io/_publications/douglas2023large.markdown

 bibkey: douglas2023large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.05782"}
-tags: ['Model Architecture', 'Survey Paper', 'Reinforcement Learning', 'GPT', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'GPT', 'Survey Paper', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods']
 ---
 Artificial intelligence is making spectacular progress, and one of the best examples is the development of large language models (LLMs) such as OpenAI's